nhayward/revpit/user/pages/02.editors/nicole-frail/bio.md

 ##### Bio

-Nicole Frail has more than fifteen years of professional publishing experience, with twelve of those spent with a trade publisher based in New York City.
+Nicole Frail has more than sixteen years of professional publishing experience, with twelve of those spent with a trade publisher based in New York City.
 She is now the owner of Nicole Frail Edits, LLC, an editing agency that performs various levels of editing for private clients ranging from imprints of big-five publishers to indie authors.
 She also launched Nicole Frail Books, LLC in late 2024, which is a (super) small independent press that blends the values of traditional and indie publishing and is dedicated to bringing as many new voices to press as possible through projects such as anthologies and short story ebooks.
 She currently lives outside of Scranton, Pennsylvania, with her husband and three little boys.

 **Pronouns: She/Her**